 Note a shape of the Trizub's shield on the fin and a subtle green to cover the red star.
 Drawing accuracy: 100%.

 1993: 145th VAP (винищувальний авіаційний полк, in Ukrainian fighter air regiment) in Івано-Франківськ (Ivano-Frankivsk) was disbanded and replaced in site by 114th regiment withdrawed from Milovice in Czechoslovak Socialist Republic.

 1993: 92nd VAP was dislocated from Mukachevo to Васильків (Vasilkiv).

 1995: 100th regiment was disbanded.
-Its aircrafts were delivered to various units (Su-27 to 831st VAP), MiGs-29 to 62nd VAP in Бельбек (Belbek).
-One squadron left in Saki, its aircrafts have then a Ukrainian Navy flags painted on fuselage, instead previous Soviet Navy flags.
+Its aircraft were delivered to various units (Su-27 to 831st VAP), MiGs-29 to 62nd VAP in Бельбек (Belbek).
+One squadron left in Saki, its aircraft have then a Ukrainian Navy flags painted on fuselage, instead previous Soviet Navy flags.